rticulate/import/README.md

 This does pretty much what it says: three functions are imported from `dplyr`, two of which will keep their original name, and one which is renamed, say to avoid name clash with `stats::filter`.
-The imported objects are placed in a separate entity in the search path (@lionelgit suggests naming them "pied-à-terres", meaning living units some distance away from primary residence), which by default is named "imports".
+The imported objects are placed in a separate entity in the search path (@lionel suggests naming them "pied-à-terres", meaning living units some distance away from primary residence), which by default is named "imports".
 It is therefore also easy to get rid of them again with `detach("imports")`.
 One can specify which name to use, and